 Sow your sunflower seeds indoors April-May.
 Fill small flowerpots with compost, and poke one seed into the middle of each pot.
 Cover each seed with about 1.5cm of compost.
 Put on a sunny windowsill and keep the soil moist.

 Coir (the fibre extracted from the outer husk of coconuts) is peat-free, and can be used as an alternative to traditional compost to get the seeds started.
-Dehydrated coir discs are what we include in our complete sunflower seed starter kits.

 However, coir does not contain the nutrients sunflowers need to grow large.
 Once each seedling has developed 4-6 leaves, transplant into a larger pot filled with good quality, multi-purpose potting compost.

 Plant your growing sunflowers in the garden (or large outdoor pots) in early June, once the danger of frost has passed.
 Choose a sunny, sheltered spot and water regularly.

 As they grow tall, you may need to support the sunflowers with canes.